Vyjayanthi Kashi

-Vyjayanthi Kashi is an Indian classical dancer, a kuchipudi exponent.
+Vyjayanthi Kashi (born 1 January 1960) is an Indian classical dancer, a kuchipudi exponent.
 She is from the family of Dr Gubbi Veeranna who was an Indian theatre director, one of the pioneers and most prolific contributors to Kannada theatre.
-Vyjayanthi Kashi is a reputed kuchipudi dancer,a celebrated performer and choreographer and artistic director of a dance school Shambhavi School of Dance where they teaches this traditional dance form kuchipudi.
+Vyjayanthi Kashi is a reputed kuchipudi dancer, a celebrated performer and choreographer and artistic director of a dance school Shambhavi School of Dance where they teaches this traditional dance form kuchipudi.
 She was also the chairperson of Karnataka Sangeetha Nritya Academy.

 Personal information

 Vyjayanthi Kashi is the daughter of the late J.M.
 Vishwanth and late G.V.
 Girijamma.
 Vyjayanthi Kashi started learning Bharatanatya from Ramanna of Tumkur at the age of six.
 Eventually, she topped the State with a first rank and also won a golden chain.
 Initially she was not so interested in dance, so eventually she took theatre where she worked with T. S. Nagabharana who is an Indian film director, in the Kannada film industry.
 She married Vijaya Kashi, a television and theatre artist whom she met while acting in theatre.
 She took up a job in a bank which later she left as she fully dedicated to dance.
 She has a daughter Prateeksha Kashi, who is also a kuchipudi dancer.